Mobilising private investments for the implementation of intended nationally determined contributions and low emission development strategies

 State of implementation/results

-- The project is providing support to unlock investments and integrate Solar Irrigation Pump (SIP) systems with the national grid in future, and has developed the SIP Prioritisation Tool, which guides the site selection for new projects.
-The project is showcased in a webinar on “Climate-smart energy development planning: Lessons from Bangladesh” (www.youtube.com/…) held in collaboration with the Asia LEDS.
+- The Mobilising Investment (MI) project is providing support to unlock investments and integrate Solar Irrigation Pump (SIP) systems with the national grid through the SIP Prioritisation Tool to guide the site selection for new projects.
+The MI project was showcased in a webinar on “Climate-smart energy development planning: Lessons from Bangladesh” (www.youtube.com/…), held in collaboration with the Asia LEDS Partnership.